AUSB/restaurantSystem/README.md

 customer.
 1
 • Create a class called Restaurant.
-• Write a method addsale that takes customer name and purchase amount of the customer in the class restaurant.
+• Write a method add sale that takes customer name and purchase amount of the customer in the class restaurant.
-• WriteamethodnameBestCustomerthatreturnscustomernamewhoboughthighest
-sale in the restaurant.
+• Write a method name BestCustomer that returns customer name who bought highest sale in the restaurant.
-• Writeatesterclassthatpromptstheusertoenternameandpurchaseofthecustomers
-and display the name of the customer who bought highest sales in the restaurant.
+• Write a tester class that prompts the user to enter name and purchase of the customers and display the name of the customer who bought highest sales in the restaurant.
 Import java.util.Scanner.